 Fossils, quizzes, puzzles, even picking up the various equipment used by canal builders–there’s a lot to go through.
 The walls are full of informational plaques so it might take you awhile.
 But everywhere you look you will see a unique part of Indiana history.
 The Wabash and Erie Canal brought people together and helped them travel in a way that just hadn’t been possible before!

 Kids will easily entertain themselves at the miniature canal boat with locks.
-Yes, it’s a water feature!
+Yes, it’s a water feature.

 Our youngest was a bit more than slightly obsessed with the puzzle right nearby.
-Everyone wanted a turn building with the keystone block nearby!
+Everyone wanted a turn building with the keystone block nearby.
 What neat ideas to get kids thinking.

-That’s not all!
+That’s not all.
 Find dress-up clothing, a life-sized replica of the living quarters on a canal boat, and in the warmer months, you can take a ride on the 19th century replica of a canal boat.

 It’s a combination of regional and state history and hands-on fun at this Indiana museum.
-No matter how you look at it, a visit to the Wabash and Erie Canal Interpretive Center and Museum is a day well spent!
+No matter how you look at it, a visit to the Wabash and Erie Canal Interpretive Center and Museum is a day well spent.

 Small Towns: Destinations, Not Drive-Thrus!
-I’m Jessica Nunemaker and THIS is little Indiana!
+I’m Jessica Nunemaker and THIS is Little Indiana.

-Just don’t forget to tell ’em that little Indiana sent you!
+Just don’t forget to tell them that Little Indiana sent you.

 Targeted.
 Relevant.
-Affordable! little Indiana advertising.
+Affordable!
+Little Indiana advertising.